level-up-hour/episodes/E7/README.md

-# Season 1 Episode 7: Podman Pods & Container Distribution
+# Episode 7: Podman Pods & Container Distribution

 ## Description:
 We now have some containers but what if we want them to work together.
 A classic example is a data container and a function container.